 Step inside the visual world of JK Rowling’s wizardry stories at House of MinaLima.
 Miraphora Mina and Eduardo Lima, the designers behind the movie artworks of Harry Potter and Fantastic Beasts and Where to Find Them, showcase their magical designs in this free exhibition.
 Find four levels of prints and graphics and take a closer look at Harry Potter museum items including authentic movie props.

 The Hogwarts Express departs from King's Cross station.
 Visit platforms four and five, which were used for filming, and take a photo pushing a trolley through to a magical world at the wall marked Platform 9¾.
 Don't forget to visit the Harry Potter Shop, built to resemble Ollivander's wand shop.

-See broom to broom with Harry Potter, as the wizard glides through the air on his Nimbus 2000 broomstick.
-Replicating the momentous scene from Potter's first Quidditch tournament, the bronze sculpture can be found at Scenes in the Square in Leicester Square, a trail of famous British film characters from past 100 years of film.
+See broom to broom with Harry Potter as the wizard glides through the air on his Nimbus 2000 broomstick.
+Replicating the momentous scene from Potter's first Quidditch tournament, the bronze sculpture can be found at Scenes in the Square in Leicester Square, a trail of famous British movie characters from past 100 years of film.

 Explore Leadenhall Market, a covered Victorian market in the City of London.
-Home to a selection of stalls and shops, it features in several Harry Potter films.
-It's used for Harry Potter's Diagon Alley and sharp-eyed fans will also recognise the blue door of the opticians in Bull's Head Passage as the entrance to The Leaky Cauldron.
+Home to a selection of stalls and shops, it features in several Harry Potter films, including as Harry Potter's Diagon Alley.
+Sharp-eyed fans will also recognise the blue door of the opticians in Bull's Head Passage as the entrance to The Leaky Cauldron.